plepe/ogd-wikimedia-osm-checker/Dataset.md

     // [optional] add a place filter in the menu. use this field for filtering:
     placeFilterField: 'PLACE'

+    // which fields should be shown in the reference data block; alternatively
+    // you can create a function `showFormat(item)` which returns HTML code. showFields = {
+      TITLE: {
+        // human-readable field name (if omitted uses the key, thus 'TITLE')
+        title: 'Title',
+      },
+      ADDRESS: {
+        title: 'Address',
+      }
+    }
   }

   // [optional] Configuration of the item in a corresponding wikipedia list